-Ever since I was little I not only knew, but I wholeheartedly believed, that we make things happen.
-By aligning our thoughts and energy with our most craved desires.
+Ever since I was little I not only knew but I wholeheartedly believed that we make things happen by aligning our thoughts and energy with our desires.
 Some call it wishful thinking.
-Others call it stubbornness.
 I call it logic.

-Sitting in the bedroom I had just packed into my tiny car, ready to leave home for good, I stared out at the golden sunlight pouring in and touching everything.
+Sitting in the corner of the bedroom I had just packed into my tiny car, I stared out at the golden sunlight pouring in lighting up everything.

-I went down the stairs, locked the door and I never looked back.
+I waled down the stairs, locked the door and never looked back.

-So many events shaped my early childhood and adolescence and thus altered my life.
+A myriad of events shaped my early childhood and adolescence and thus altered my life.

 The premature death of my mother when I was 14 months old.